The St. Regis Washington, D.C.: 20th century

-The Sheraton-Carlton closed for extensive renovations from December 1987 to October 2, 1988, at a cost of $16 million.
-Soon after reopening in 1988, the hotel's name reverted to The Carlton Hotel.
-In 1999, it was renamed The St. Regis Washington, D.C.
+In December 1987, The Sheraton-Carlton closed for extensive renovations, costing $16 million.
+The hotel's guest rooms were entirely gutted and enlarged, reducing their number from 250 to 200.
+The Sheraton Carlton began receiving guests again on October 1, 1988, the anniversary of its original opening.
+The hotel's grand reopening was celebrated on October 6, 1988.
+The hotel was renamed The Carlton - An ITT Sheraton Luxury Hotel in 1991.
+On April 6, 1999, Starwood Hotels & Resorts renamed the hotel The St. Regis Washington, D.C.

+21st century

-Claret Capital, a real estate investment firm based in Dublin, Ireland, purchased the hotel in 2007 for about $170 million.
-Claret renovated the property in 2008.
-But the Great Recession significantly hurt both the luxury hotel industry and the Irish economy, and Claret Capital was not able to continue making payments on the loan it secured from Barclays Capital.
+In 2007, Claret Capital, a real estate investment firm based in Dublin, Ireland, purchased the hotel for about $170 million.
+Claret renovated the property in 2008, but the Great Recession significantly hurt both the luxury hotel industry and the Irish economy, and Claret Capital was not able to continue making payments on the loan it had secured from Barclays Capital.
 Barclays foreclosed on the hotel in September 2010, and announced plans to auction off the property.

-Westbrook Partners, a real estate investment firm based in New York City, purchased the St. Regis from Barclays in May 2011 for $100 million.
+Westbrook Partners, a real estate investment firm based in New York City, purchased The St. Regis from Barclays in May 2011 for $100 million.
 Westbrook renovated the lobby and main bar in 2013.
 That same year, the hotel's high-end restaurant, Adour, closed and was replaced by a more moderately priced establishment, Decanter, which was owned and managed by the hotel itself.

-"The Pursuit of a Legacy: The Mehran Mesrobian History and Heritage Tour of the St. Regis Washington D.C." – an hour-long history and heritage tour of the property for guests of the hotel and the public - ran on Thursdays and Fridays at 5:00 PM from October 2013 through July 2014.
-The experience was led by the hotel's Cultural Attaché.
-The tour was the first of its kind in Washington, D.C., and took participants through the hotel's extraordinary 87-year history, from its inception to the modern day.

-Westbrook Partners sold the St. Regis Hotel to Al Rayyan Tourism Investment Co.
+Westbrook Partners sold The St. Regis to Al Rayyan Tourism Investment Co.
 (ARTIC), a hotel and resort investment company based in Qatar, for an undisclosed sum in July 2015.
 Included in the purchase was a 22000 sqft, two-story building next to the hotel.
 ARTIC said that the hotel would continue to be branded a St. Regis.

 The hotel is listed on the National Register of Historic Places, and is designated as a contributing property to the Sixteenth Street Historic District.